-Understanding Therapeutic Riding
+Therapeutic Riding:

-Therapeutic riding uses equine-oriented activities for the purpose of contributing positively to the cognitive, physical, emotional and social well-being of people with disabilities.
-Therapeutic riding provides benefits in the areas of therapy, education, sport and recreation and leisure.
+Uses horseback riding for the purpose of contributing positively to the cognitive, physical, emotional and social well-being of people with disabilities.
+Therapeutic Riding provides benefits in the areas of therapy, education, sport and recreation and leisure.
+Studies show that horseback riding is therapeutic in the treatment of various physical and cognitive disabilities and can boost self-image.
+Riding is particularly beneficial for students with impaired motor function.
+The movement of the horse both relaxes and stimulates unused muscles, building muscle tone and improving coordination and balance.